 These quesadillas were so freakin’ delicious that I’ll never be going back to my simple cheese quesadillas.
 Sure, they take a little more effort and time than plopping some vegan cheese on a tortilla.
 But they are SO worth it.
 And they really don’t take thaaat much effort and time.
 As long as you’ve got your cashews soaked in advance, you can make these spicy, cheesy quesadillas in a half hour.

-Let’s talk ingredients, shall we?
-I married the oh-so-popular Buffalo flavor that people associate with hot wings with my favorite plant protein (chickpeas) to make a hearty and delicious mashed chickpea buffalo sauce filling.
-Then I combined that filling with an irresistible Mexican cheese sauce for a match made in heaven.
+Hot Sauce: For these quesadillas, I married the oh-so-popular Buffalo flavor that people associate with hot wings with my favorite plant protein (chickpeas).
+The result is a hearty and delicious mashed chickpea buffalo sauce filling.
+Then I combine this filling with an irresistible Mexican cheese sauce for a match made in heaven.

-Once the hot sauce is mixed in with some melted vegan butter and spices, it gets folded into the mashed chickpea mixture.
-Canned chickpeas make this recipe a quick, weeknight-friendly meal, but to give them extra flavor, I first sauté an onion and minced garlic in a bit of oil before adding the chickpeas.
+Chickpeas + Aromatics: Once the hot sauce is mixed in with the melted vegan butter and some spices, it gets folded into the mashed chickpea mixture.
+I rely on canned chickpeas make this recipe a quick, weeknight-friendly meal.
+And to give them extra flavor, I first sauté an onion and minced garlic in a bit of oil before adding the chickpeas.

-Simply add the cashews to a high-powered blender along with some vegan yogurt, salsa, spices, and nutritional yeast, and you’re all done!
+Simply add all the ingredients to a high-powered blender and whiz until creamy.
 Even if you don’t make these quesadillas, you should definitely add this cheese sauce to your recipe repertoire because it’s insanely good (and healthy!).
 It’s great with burritos, enchiladas, tacos, and nachos!

-When making the quesadillas, to achieve that perfectly crisp, crunchy texture on the outside of the quesadilla, be sure to weigh down the quesadilla with another skillet while it cooks in the pan.
+To achieve that perfectly crisp, crunchy texture on the outside of the quesadilla, follow this step.
+Weigh down the quesadilla with another skillet while it cooks in the pan.
 After a few minutes, flip the quesadilla and do the same for another minute or two.
 You’ll be in quesadilla heaven, I promise!
-I was able to get 4 large quesadillas (I used pretty large flour tortillas), but if your tortillas are on the smaller side, you’ll get 5-6 quesadillas.

-I hope you try out these Vegan Buffalo Chickpea Quesadillas because they’re incredibly delicious and I guarantee you will fall in love with them!
+I hope you try out these Vegan Buffalo Chickpea Quesadillas!
+They’re incredibly delicious and I guarantee you will fall in love with them!
 If you love them, please rate and review them below :)

 Mexican Cheese Sauce

-1 cup (~120g) raw cashews, soaked overnight (or soaked in boiling water for 1 hour)
+- 1 cup raw cashews, soaked overnight (or soaked in boiling water for 1 hour)

 Buffalo Chickpea Filling

-1 bunch of scallions (~6-8 scallions), white and light green parts only, sliced thinly
+- 1 small bunch of scallions (about 6 scallions, white and light green parts only, sliced thinly)

-Next, prepare the Buffalo Chickpea Filling.
+- Next, prepare the Buffalo Chickpea Filling.
 First make the buffalo sauce.
 Melt the vegan butter in a heatproof bowl in the microwave (or in a saucepan on the stove).
 To the melted butter, add the hot sauce, garlic powder, cayenne pepper (if using), salt, and sugar.
 Whisk until the hot sauce and butter are completely incorporated.